1997 United Kingdom general election

-Overview
+Background

-The British economy had been in recession at the time of the 1992 election, which the Conservatives had won, and although the recession had ended within a year, events such as Black Wednesday had tarnished the Conservative government's reputation for economic management.
-Labour had elected John Smith as its party leader in 1992, but his death from a heart attack in 1994 paved the way for Tony Blair to become Labour leader.
+The British economy had been in recession at the time of the 1992 general election, which the governing Conservative Party led by John Major had won.
+The recession ended within a year, but later events such as Black Wednesday severely tarnished the Conservative government's reputation for economic management.
+Meanwhile, the opposition Labour Party elected John Smith as its leader in 1992 to succeed Neil Kinnock; however, Smith's death from a heart attack in 1994 led to a leadership election which was won by Shadow Home Secretary Tony Blair.

-Blair brought the party closer to the political centre and abolished the party's Clause IV in their constitution, which had committed them to mass nationalisation of industry.
-Labour also reversed its policy on unilateral nuclear disarmament and the events of Black Wednesday allowed Labour to promise better economic management under the Chancellorship of Gordon Brown.
-A manifesto, entitled New Labour, New Life for Britain was released in 1996 and outlined five key pledges:
+Blair sought to bring the party closer to the political centre of the era, including rebranding the party as "New Labour".
+He convinced the party's members and affiliated trades unions to support the removal of Clause IV from its constitution, which had committed it to the mass nationalisation of industry, and the party also reversed its policy on unilateral nuclear disarmament.
+The events of Black Wednesday also meant Labour—and shadow chancellor Gordon Brown—were perceived as offering more competent economic management than the Conservatives.

+Labour's manifesto, New Labour, New Life for Britain, was published in 1996 and outlined five key pledges: